fsamadi1/ISQA-8600/DataCleaning.md

 Age: This column contains the clients age at the time of service.
 There is one missing value in this column.
 Therefore, this column contains 8744 values.

+2.

+3. Metadata: There are a few sources that we have used as metadata, which are the data dictionary, presenation slides as well as notes from lecture.
+The data dictionary